Mnpn/mnpn.github.io/README.md

 Thanks!

 ### License
-Mnpn.TBA a public website that comes with no warranty.
+Mnpn.me a public website that comes with no warranty.
 It is licensed under the GNU GPL license.
 Read more about the license used [here](https://github.com/Mnpn03/Website/blob/Mnpn/LICENSE).